-Genotyping: Genotyping is performed using the Illumina Infinium Custom HD Genotyping assay to identify mutations in the genes tested.
+Genotyping: Genotyping is performed using the Illumina Infinium Custom HD Genotyping assay to identify mutations in >200 genes.
 The assay is not validated for homozygous mutations, and it is possible that individuals affected with disease may not be accurately genotyped.